Details about this organism

 SOPs: No SOPs

-Data files: BR01 samples, BioPAT MFCS data for BR01 - part 1, BioPAT MFCS data for BR01 - part 2, Data analysis of the BR01, Gas analysis data for BR01
+Data files: BR01 samples, BioPAT MFCS data for BR01 - part 1, BioPAT MFCS data for BR01 - part 2, Data analysis of the BR01 culture, Gas analysis data for BR01

 Snapshots: No snapshots